dmbarbour/wikilon/docs/ABCRT.md

 Shared objects work best for binaries, where I won't be destructively observing them.
 This includes texts and compact bytecode modeled as binaries.
 Potentially JIT code, which might need special attention.

 Context-local shared objects could simplify a lot of problems related to memory management, i.e. because I won't need external buffering just to get most of the advantages.
-The cost is that it may complicate GC, or require mostly redundant logic for copy operator vs. GC.
-(This isn't too bad, the logic is simple enough and I could make it simpler by eliminating some data types.)
+The cost is that it may complicate GC vs. copy vs. move.
+I'll generally need different logics to squeeze the most performance from each case.

-I could perhaps simplify by copying without a guarantee of sufficient space, albeit at the cost of performing a great deal more conditional checks.
-This could be mitigated, perhaps, by (at least for lists) computing sizes and allocating larger sequences.

- larger chunks.

-Context-local shared objects need structure-sharing within each context to avoid 'exploding' the number of copies when moving data into a new context.
-A mature GC space may also be necessary to avoid copying the object too frequently during compaction.

- task of GC for our mature space seems somewhat problematic.

-I suspect shared objects at the `wikrt_env` layer would be best for performance, especially if there is a lot of communication between contexts.
+If I use reference counts in context of a compacting collector and multiple threads, I don't need to keep them exact.
+I can correct reference counts as needed.

+### Fast Deep Copy

+With linear objects, much performance comes from having unique references I'm free to destructively manipulate.
+Unfortunately, assuming parallelism, I lose exclusive access to a per-context scratch space that is guaranteed to be large enough to serve as a stack for deep copies.
+And I'd rather avoid synchronization on the scratch space (e.g. use of a mutex).

+Ideally, I would like to deep-copy with O(1) space.

+This is feasible if I ensure sufficient space within the tree structure to perform the traversal.
+The Morris algorithm could be adapted.
+I need a single list `null` value, at least for deep list objects.
+That *does* seem a viable feature: a smarter `cons` operation that handles expansion of compact singletons.
+The Morris algorithm performs big iteration operations down a RHS, which might also serve as a convenient moment for performing deep copy of a list spine.

+If this doesn't work out, I can accept a less than ideal solution.

+And there are some possibilities like *latent* deep copies with shared objects.
+However, I'd prefer to avoid that as an implicit feature.

 ## Representations